 Vice President of Development

 Alisha is a Philadelphia native who graduated from the College of William & Mary with a B.A. in Economics and a minor in Business Marketing.
 While in school, she was a member of Chi Omega sorority and played an active role on the chapter’s Philanthropy committee.
 Alisha leads FIRE’s development activities including donor relations, foundation grants, and fundraising events.
 Alisha is a member of the Junior League of Philadelphia and the Association of Fundraising Professionals Philadelphia Chapter.
 She currently volunteers as a birth doula and lives in the Chestnut Hill section of the city with her husband, daughter, two Boston terriers Murphy and Millie, and one naughty kitten Georgie.

 Director of Policy Research

 Samantha Harris graduated from Princeton University with a degree in politics in 1999 and went on to earn her J.D. in 2002 from the University of Pennsylvania Law School, where she served on the editorial board of the Journal of Constitutional Law.
 Samantha joined FIRE in 2005 after serving as a law clerk for the late Honorable Jay C. Waldman of the U.S. District Court for the Eastern District of Pennsylvania and working as a litigation associate at the law firm of Pepper Hamilton LLP.

-Ashley is a proud Philadelphia native who graduated from Drexel University with a B.S. in communications, concentrating in corporate and public relations.
+Ashley is a proud Philadelphia native who graduated cum laude from Drexel University with a B.S. in communications, concentrating in corporate and public relations.
 Ashley first came to FIRE in 2011 through Drexel University’s cooperative education program and worked as a Program Assistant.
 Before coming to FIRE, she interned at Greater Media Philadelphia in the sales and marketing department of WMGK radio.
-In addition to her work in development, Ashley also helps supervise students in the cooperative education program as well as helps manage the day-to-day operations of the FIRE office.
+In addition to her work in development, Ashley also supervises students in the cooperative education program as well as helps manage the day-to-day operations of the FIRE office.
 Ashley is a member of the Association of Fundraising Professionals Philadelphia Chapter.